 ordained by Paul, this requirement is of the utmost importance because

-Christians were never taught the Spiritual Gospel of Christ -- which is often
+Christians were never taught -- and count not be taught the Spiritual Gospel of Christ -- which is often

 referred to in the writings of the early Church Fathers as the Gospel of God.